Dallas Cowboys Rumors: Dak Prescott’s New Contract Will Pay Him Elite QB Money

 The Dallas Cowboys know that Dak Prescott is their quarterback and will be for many years to come, but they need to make sure he isn’t going anywhere.
 His long-term contract extension is going to come as Jerry Jones isn’t going to let his young signal-caller venture out and talk to other teams.
 As talks regarding a new contract have already started, it appears as if Prescott is going to have pay that is among the elite quarterbacks of the NFL.

-According to The Star-Telegram, Prescott’s agent Todd France met with the Cowboys at last week’s NFL Scouting Combine to get contract talks going.
+According to Fort Worth Star-Telegram, Prescott’s agent Todd France met with the Cowboys at last week’s NFL Scouting Combine to get contract talks going.
 Just a day after those talks started, Jerry Jones said he would still take his quarterback with the number one overall pick if he was in the 2019 NFL Draft.

 “Yes.
 If the Dallas Cowboys had the first pick and Dak Prescott was out here in the draft, knowing what I know today, we took him in the fourth, of course, seeing what he is so far as a player for three years.
 Now I’d want what I know today, which is after three years of watching him play, having said that, I think there is that value in him as a player, which gives you an idea of what we think of him for the future.
 But he would be our No. 1 pick if he were there today and we and we needed a quarterback.”